-If you want to connect on a different level, there are always dating sites such as Tinder and Bumble, among others.
-I prefer not to comment on it.
-I might do a post one day when I feel inspired.
+If you want to connect on a different level, there are always dating apps such as Tinder and Bumble, among others.

 Digital nomad insurance

 Safetywing also covers for Covid-19, World Nomads is more expensive, but its explorer plan also covers scuba diving and other outdoor activities and your electronics.

 Safetywing now has a new type of insurance for Expats, which is called remote health.
 It didn’t travel-related issues such as lost bags and missed flights, but it might cover pre-existing conditions in some cases and in case you need to go to your home country for some time.
 It’s worth checking it out.